mesolitica/malaya/ernie/README.md

 ## Objective

-1. We saw tokenization process from original BERT Multilanguage is not really targeted to Malaysia language landscape, and pretrained provided only trained on Wikipedia dataset, no social media texts (bahasa pasar).
-So we decided to train BERT from scratch and finetune using available dataset we have.
+1. There is no multilanguage implementation of ERNIE, and obviously no Bahasa Malaysia implemented.
+So we decided to train ERNIE from scratch and finetune using available dataset we have.
 [Dataset we use for pretraining](https://github.com/huseinzol05/Malaya-Dataset#dumping).

-2. Provide **SMALL**, **BASE** and **LARGE** BERT for Bahasa.
+2. Provide **SMALL** and **BASE** ERNIE for Bahasa.

 ## How-to